Parallels/vagrant-parallels/website/docs/source/docs/usage.html.md

 provider shipped with Vagrant.
 In most cases you will not have to specify the provider name, just "vagrant up" will be enough:

-For Intel chip use
+For Macs with Intel chip:
 ```
 $ vagrant init bento/ubuntu-18.04
 $ vagrant up
 ```

-For Apple M series chip use
+For Macs with Apple M-series chip:
 ```
-$ vagrant init bento/ubuntu-20.04-arm64 \
+$ vagrant init bento/ubuntu-20.04-arm64
-  --box-version 202112.19.0
 $ vagrant up
 ```
 But if you have a multi-provider configuration and/or want to be sure that